Polish tutors · Los Angeles · Since 2006

 Polish in Los Angeles

 Polish is spoken by 45 million people, primarily in Poland, with significant diaspora communities in the United States, the UK, and Germany.
-It’s a Slavic language — related to Czech, Slovak, and Russian — and it has a well-earned reputation for difficulty.
-Polish uses seven grammatical cases, which means nouns, adjectives, and pronouns change their endings depending on their role in the sentence.
-The consonant clusters can look intimidating on paper: “szcz” is a single sound, and the word for “happiness” (szczęście) contains letters that most English speakers have never seen stacked together.
-But Polish is phonetically consistent — once you learn the rules, every word is pronounced exactly as it’s spelled.
+It is a Slavic language related to Czech, Slovak, and Russian, and it has a well-earned reputation for difficulty.
+Polish uses seven grammatical cases, which means most nouns, adjectives, and pronouns change form depending on their role in a sentence.
+Pronunciation includes consonant clusters that look impossible (“szczęście” means happiness) but follow consistent rules once you learn the diagraphs.
+The alphabet is Latin with diacritics: ą, ę, ł, ń, ó, ś, ź, ż, each with its own sound.
+Polish people are warm and patient with learners, but they will absolutely test your case endings.

 No public Polish group classes right now — but we can set up a semi-private class for your family, friends, or company with as few as two people.
 Get in touch.